judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 ### Use the `test` project

 The easiest way to have a glimpse on how to use the library is to check the `test` project.
 The project is ready to be executed, so just import it to Eclipse.
-It provides a full "broser-like" experience as it uses the crosswalk webview but is also provides a user interface to introduce the URL to be loaded.
+It provides a full "broser-like" experience as it uses the crosswalk webview but it also provides a user interface to introduce the URL to be loaded.
 The project also has Google's [Zebra Crossing](https://github.com/zxing/zxing) library included to be able to recognize QRCodes, simplifying the URL text introduction.
 Use this [QRCode Generator](https://www.the-qrcode-generator.com/) to be able to introduce your URLs easily.

-There are two missing pieces in order to be able to execute the test though:
+Although every element that is needed to be able to create your own APK is provided, there are two missing pieces:

 1. **Copy your OSIG file to the `assets` folder:** In order to work on a Samsung Device you will need to generate your OSIG file and copy it to the `assets` folder of the `test` project.
-Check some information on how to [setup you Samsung device for Gear VR development](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr) on the OculusMobileSDKHeadTracking project.
+If you do not know what the OSIG file is, you can get some information [here](https://developer.oculus.com/osig/).
+You may also be interested in knowing more about how to [setup you Samsung device for Gear VR development](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr).

-2. **Import and link the Crosswalk webview Eclipse project:** Although the crosswalk webproject is provided in the `3rdparty/crosswalk-webview-16.45.421.19-arm` folder, you will need to:
+2. **Import and link the Crosswalk webview Eclipse project:** Although the crosswalk webview project is provided in the `3rdparty/crosswalk-webview-16.45.421.19-arm` folder, you will need to:

-  1. Import the project to the same workspace where the test project has been imported.
+  1. Import the crosswalk webview project to the same workspace where the test project has been imported.
   2. Right click on the OculusMobileSDKHeadTrackingXWalkViewExtensionTest project and go to `Properties`.
 Then select `Android` and at the bottom (you might need to scroll down), remove what is very likely an link error to the crosswalk webview project.
 Then, press on the `Add` button and select the `crosswalk-webview-16.45.421.19-arm` project (that is an Android library).

   ![How the link to the crosswalk](markdown/images/crosswalklibrarylink.png "How the link to the crosswalk Eclipse library project should look like in your project' Android properties")